michaelhsmart/Docker-TF-Dev-Notes/docker.md

 I find this article useful for distinguishing the two through the case where one may wish to use a `virtualenv` within a docker container: https://pythonspeed.com/articles/activate-virtualenv-dockerfile/

+### Warning: Delete Your Containers / Monitor Docker's Space Consumption

+A key aspect of docker's ideology is that containers should be ephemeral and should support being deleted/recreated at will - meaning that they do not store persistent state internally.
+It's common to use the `--rm` argument with `docker run` to reflect this: it deletes the container after the process ends.
+You would then create a new fresh container from the built image the next time you run the desired docker command.
+This "always fresh" idea is central to the docker ethos.
+If you forget the `--rm` option, or if you decide to re-use containers, be aware that the number of containers stored on your machine may grow and may take up considerable memory if you never flush them out.
+The commands: `docker container purge` and `docker image purge` can remove outdated containers and images from your system.
+If they're insufficiently effective for you, you can google other ways to clean it out.
+Just be aware of this as a thing and periodically check your docker space consumption.